When in Rome…

 Buon Appetito!

-At a restaurant, it might be your server who says Buon appetito after everyone has their starter.
+Your server might say Buon appetito at a restaurant after everyone has their starter.

 AND NEVER FORGET…